What is Sterilization ? 9 Types and Methods in Microbiology

 Chemical method of sterilization

-Here the articles are subjected to sterilization by using toxic gasses.
+Here, the articles are subjected to sterilization using toxic gasses.

 The gasses used for sterilization are very poisonous.

-The commonly used gas is ethylene oxide with a combination of carbon dioxide.
+The commonly used gas is ethylene oxide, which is a combination of carbon dioxide.
 Carbon dioxide is added to minimize the chances of an explosion.

 Filtration